privateprep/coding-space-website/src/pages/experience-levels/the-coding-space-academy.md

 templateKey: experience-levels
 title: The Coding Space Academy
 titleColor: "#264548"
+seo:
+  title: The Coding Space Academy
+  seo_description: >
-seo_description: High schoolers will be immersed in the world of computer science through project-based coding that they’ll co-create with expert mentors, learn from STEM professionals, engage in educational workshops, take a college tour, and visit a tech company.
+    High schoolers will be immersed in the world of computer science through project-based coding that they’ll co-create with expert mentors, learn from STEM professionals, engage in educational workshops, take a college tour, and visit a tech company.
 categoryIds:
   - 113
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=113